codesinger/shu/doc/shu-manual.md

 [Command]

 Insert the code to iterate through a data structure of type *type-name* whose instance is identified by *var-name*.
-First prompt reads the variable name.
+First prompt reads the type name.
 Second prompt read the variable name.

 The generated code sequence is as follows: